QwQ11/danmaku-chating/README.md

 Danmaku will show on screen.

 # Server #
-Server use LeanCloud, the keys is publiced.
+Server use LeanCloud, the keys is public.

 # License #
 MIT.